gokulavasan/CDAPApps/TwitterHashTagSuggestion/README.md

 Note : If you have not downloaded CDAP, you do so by visiting : [CDAP Downloads](http://cask.co/downloads)

-You can build this CDAP Application by executing in the current directory :
+You can build this CDAP Application by executing the following in the current directory :

 ```mvn clean package```

 You can then deploy the Application JAR (found in the target directory) on to CDAP.
 It might be useful to review the